DynoW/cuza.pages.dev/README.md

 ## Extra:

-- Try to be open 🤗 to changes of your code at push commits (most of the time they aren't needed if the impovements look good).
+- Try to be open 🤗 to changes of your code at push commits (most of the time they aren't needed).

 - You can specify the alias you want for contribuing (at the bottom of pages) 😊.